-The sign for the WTP bounds gives the evaluation of the benefits of the technology for a risk averse farmer.
+The sign for the WTP bounds gives the evaluation of the benefits of the technology for a risk-averse farmer.
 If both upper and lower bounds are positive, the farmer is willing to pay for that strategy.
 The upper bound is the amount of money that would pay just to stay with the new technology and thus abandon because it is second order stochastically dominated, while the lower bound is the amount that would pay just to be indifferent between the new strategy and the base strategy.
 For negative WTP for upper and lower bound, it shows that they would need to be paid to accept the proposed strategy.
 Lower bound is the amount of money that they would accept to abandon their existing strategy.
 Upper bound is the amount of money that they would accept just to be indifferent between the new strategy and their existing strategy.

 2.3.
 APSIM spatially gridded crop model scenarios